Comdirect Bank: Foundation

-In 1994, the Commerzbank desired to expand its business and customer base and therefore decided to establish a direct bank.
-Commerzbank founded Comdirect, which was registered in December 1994 as a private limited company (GmbH - Gesellschaft mit beschränkter Haftung).
-It began operations with 50 employees and 50 million Deutsche Mark on equity in January 1995.
-The company positioned itself not as a traditional direct bank like seen before, but instead as a universal bank for private customers with a wide range of specialized products.
-One of the first products of the Comdirect Bank was a money market account.
-Also, securities trading became one of the top priorities.
+In 1994, Commerzbank desired to expand its business and customer base and therefore decided to establish a direct bank.
+Commerzbank founded Comdirect, which was registered in December 1994 as a private limited company.
+It began operations with 50 employees and 50 million Deutsche Marks in equity in January 1995.
+The company positioned itself not as a traditional direct bank, but instead as a universal bank for private customers with a wide range of specialized products.
+One of the first products of Comdirect Bank was a money market account.
+Securities trading became also one of its top priorities.

 Public offering

-Within the first few months, the Comdirect Bank gained tens of thousands of customers.
-In the late 1990s, the Comdirect Bank expanded to other European countries.
-The Commerzbank and Deutsche Telekom agreed on the cooperation of their subsidiaries, the Comdirect Bank and T-Online International.
-Comdirect Bank became a public company (Aktiengesellschaft) in November 1999 and went public in June 2000.
+Within the first few months, Comdirect Bank gained tens of thousands of customers.
+In the late 1990s, Comdirect Bank expanded to other European countries.
+Commerzbank and Deutsche Telekom agreed on the cooperation of their subsidiaries, Comdirect Bank and T-Online International.
+Comdirect Bank became a public company in November 1999 and went public in June 2000.
 Commerzbank sold a minority stake in the company.
 The stock was oversubscribed several times and later became part of the Nemax 50 index and the Prime Standard of Frankfurt Stock Exchange.
-The proceeds of the initial public offering were used to build the investment banking of the Comdirect Bank, for example.
+The proceeds of the initial public offering were used to build, for example, the investment banking of Comdirect Bank.
 The company doubled its workforce to cope with the growing number of customers.

 Consolidation

 In 2000, the burst of the dot-com bubble hit the financial industry.
-The Comdirect Bank was also affected and as a result, growth slowed.
+Comdirect Bank was also affected and, as a result, growth slowed.
 After several successful years, the bank announced losses in 2001.
-As the Comdirect Bank slipped into financial difficulties, the board launched a savings program.
-At the end of 2001, the Comdirect Bank announced to focus on Germany and the United Kingdom.
-The company places its loss-making branches at disposal; the subsidiaries in France and Italy were sold and closed.
-Finally, in 2004, the Comdirect Bank sold its British subsidiary, too.
+As Comdirect Bank fell into financial difficulties, the board launched a savings program.
+At the end of 2001, Comdirect Bank announced a focus on Germany and the United Kingdom.
+The company put its loss-making branches up for disposal; the subsidiaries in France and Italy were sold and closed.
+Finally, in 2004, Comdirect Bank sold its British subsidiary, too.

-From then on, the Comdirect Bank exclusively focused on its home market in Germany.
-The company accelerated the expansion of its product range and, in particular, cared more about customer advisory services.
+From then on, Comdirect Bank exclusively focused on its home market in Germany.
+The company accelerated the expansion of its product range and, in particular, focused more about customer advisory services.
 The new strategy stabilized the business.
-The first dividend was distributed in 2004 and in 2005, the German retail banking of American Express was acquired, which helped to grow the customer base significantly.
+The first dividend was distributed in 2004 and, in 2005, the German retail banking of American Express was acquired, which helped to grow the customer base significantly.

-To profit more from the performance of the Comdirect Bank, the Commerzbank increased its investment to almost 80% in June 2005.
+To profit more from the performance of Comdirect Bank, Commerzbank increased its investment to almost 80% in June 2005.
 The group purchased the remaining share from T-Online International.